 The FTE enrolment is based on the Frozen Funded Head Count of the respective school years.
+Funding will be provided within the school year based on actual growth experienced as of the frozen funded count date.

 When calculating FTE enrolment for this grant:

 - 1. A child in Early Childhood Services (ECS) is counted as 0.5. - 2.
-A student in Grade 1 to 12 is counted as 1. - 3.
+A student in Grade 1-12 is counted as 1. - 3.
 Distance Education students with primary registration (Full-time and Part-time) are included. - 4.
 Home Education and Shared Responsibility students are excluded.